swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

     $ ls -A
     HEAD        config      description hooks       info        objects     refs

-Step 3 : Use what you've learned.
-You may have noticed the file called description.
+** Step 3** : Use what you've learned.
+You may have noticed the file called `description`.
 You can describe your repository by opening the description file and replacing the text with a name for the repository.
 We will be creating a module with some simple statistical methods, so mine will be called "Some simple methods for statistical analysis".
 You may call yours anything you like.

     $ nano description

-Step 4 : Applications sometimes create files that are not needed.
-For example, emacs creates a temporary file called 'filename~' when you edit the file 'filename'.
-You can ask git to ignore such files by editing the file '.git/info/exclude'.
-Edit the file to ignore files that end with '~'.

-     git ls-files --others --exclude-from=.git/info/exclude
-    # Lines that start with '#' are comments.
-    # For a project mostly in C, the following would be a good set of
-    # exclude patterns (uncomment them if you want to use them):
-    # *.[oa]
-    # *~

 ## git add : Adding a File To Version Control